Scotland Flag

 It's the single reason for SlyBob now donning binocs to eye up the birds but not to the point where any lists are being ticked with 5 AM starts, this here is more than enough.

-[1] The BMW™ of the bird world.
+The nuthatch, by the way. is the BMW™ of the bird world.

 If you're feeling strenuous, there's a path up to Lime Craig for quite a view of the Trossachs, albeit one that's not nearly as good in photographic form.